codarrenvelvindron/codarren.github.io/_posts/2021-03-26-Day85-Innovation_or_how_to_do_it.md

 But they are different things.

-Innovation is about improving that is.
+Innovation is about improving what is.

 Invention is about creation of what never was.